Junk bond fund yields trounce peers as managers buy stocks to boost returns

 Doing even better is the Eaton Vance Bond Fund, whose 1-year return is 9.81 percentage points higher than its benchmark.
 It is the best performing multisector bond fund with a 1-year return of 10.02 percent, according to Lipper Inc, a Thomson Reuters company.
 The $664 million fund’s portfolio is about 16 percent to 18 percent invested in stocks, portfolio manager Kathleen Gaffney said.

 During last month’s sell-off of momentum stocks such as biotechnology companies, the Eaton Vance fund took advantage of the stock market dip by adding to existing stock positions, Gaffney said.
-The fund’s largest stock holdings include Ingersoll-Rand PLC, Regions Financial Corp <RF.
-N>, SLM Corp and Kinder Morgan Inc.
+The fund’s largest stock holdings include Ingersoll-Rand PLC, Regions Financial Corp, SLM Corp and Kinder Morgan Inc.

 Fidelity Investments junk bond fund manager Mark Notkin said the earnings yield of stocks in the S&P 500 Index is now about 6.25 percent.
 That’s better than the 5.2 percent yield of junk bonds, which typically have the highest yields in the bond market.